Bulgaria – the 2nd largest Bitcoin owner in the world

-In the recent news, Bulgaria came up as the country holding the second largest amount of Bitcoins in the world.
+In the recent news, Bulgaria came up as the country holding the second-largest amount of Bitcoins in the world.
 The surprising statistics relate to the fact that the Bulgarian government owns at least 213.000 Bitcoins.
 At the current rates, the value of those Bitcoins is over 804 million US dollars.
-If accessed and converted, the Bulgarian Bitcoin wallet would be good to cover a large portion of country’s GDP.
+If accessed and converted, the Bulgarian Bitcoin wallet would be good to cover a large portion of the country’s GDP.
 The Bulgarian government came into possession of the significant treasure after Bulgarian law enforcement authorities seized the Bitcoins during an operation related to identifying cyber-crimes committed by an international group of hackers.
 The largest amount of Bitcoins on the globe belongs to the person who created Bitcoin, hiding behind the name Satoshi Nakamoto.
 It remains unclear what is the destiny of the Bitcoins owned by Bulgaria.
 The Bulgarian government may decide to auction the Bitcoins (as it is often done in the US) or use them for any other purpose.

 Crypto businesses in Bulgaria

 Bulgaria is an active participant in the FinTech sector entailing trade in crypto currencies.
 In addition to a number of firms operating in the field of crypto currency exchange, international crypto conferences take place in Bulgaria and the country holds two two-way crypto currency ATM machines in the capital Sofia, which allow selling and purchasing virtual currencies, including Bitcoin, Ether, and Litecoin.
 The users wishing to buy Bitcoin can simply deposit cash in euro, US dollars and Bulgarian levs.